 First, define the space.
 Do that with furniture set in a small circle.
 Standard outdoor furniture (even mismatched) is great.
 Bean bag chairs or folding lawn chairs are other great options.
-Something in the middle for the kids to put their feet up and rest plates is ideal.
+Something in the middle for the kids to put their feet up is ideal.

 Then set the mood.
 Add strands of white lights (purchase at yard sales or use extras from your closet).
 Paper lanterns hung from the trees or eves of the house are always nice.